maithilish/uknit/notes/design/designnotes.md

           Patch [kind=VAR, rename foo -> foo2]
     I4 [var=otherFoo, exp=foo2]

 Above, calling method creates an instance of Foo and assign it var named foo.
-The IM also creates and assign another instance of Foo to var named foo within it scope.
+The IM also creates and assign another instance of Foo to var named foo within its scope.
 But when statements of IM is merged with calling method there is conflict as there are two vars named foo.
 To resolve the conflict, on merge the IM foo is renamed as foo2 and a patch is added to I3 whose exp used local var foo.
 With the patch, I3 exp becomes foo2.bar().

 In case of renamed vars it is possible to patch exp with the logic used in case of invoke patches, but same is not true in case of arg-param name mismatch where pack level patch is essential.
 For uniformity in both cases pack level patch is implemented.